 “Afterwards, they put us on a (college) campus, and they held our hand to take … college courses,” Dillard said.
 “If it wasn’t for that assistance, my life wouldn’t have changed.”

 After four years in the U.S. Army, Dillard earned his bachelor’s degree in liberal studies from MTSU, his master’s degree with a specialization in financial planning from Strayer University in Herndon, Virginia, and his master’s degree in accounting from Liberty University in Lynchburg, Virginia.

-Dillard put his accounting skills to work as a foreign service officer in the U.S. Department of State.
+Dillard put his accounting skills to work as a foreign service officer in the U.S. Agency for International Development.
 The Dominican Republic, the Democratic Republic of the Congo, Afghanistan, South Africa and Zambia are some of the countries in which he worked.

 After obtaining training and certification from the Florida-based Center for Executive Coaches, Dillard became a Nashville-based coach, assisting presidents, vice presidents and other high-ranking company leaders.

 To hear previous “MTSU On the Record” programs, visit the searchable “Audio Clips” archives at www.mtsunews.com.

 For more information about the radio program, contact Logue at 615-898-5081 or WMOT-FM at 615-898-2800.